2022–23 FIBA West Asia Super League

-The 2022–23 West Asia Super League is the inaugural season of the West Asia Super League (WASL), organised by FIBA Asia.
-The inaugural season begun on December 19, 2022, and ends in May 2023, with a total of 18 proposed teams.
+The 2022–23 FIBA West Asia Super League was the inaugural season of the West Asia Super League (WASL), organised by FIBA Asia.
+The league featured eighteen teams.
+The season began on 19 December 2022 and finished on 17 June 2023 with the final game of the Final Eight, which was hosted in Dubai.

+The league was split in two subdivisions, the West Asia League and the Gulf League, with both of them having a finals to determine the subdivision winners.

+Manama won the inaugural title after defeating Kuwait Club in the championship game.
+Following their win, Manama was invited for the 2023 FIBA Intercontinental Cup.

 Format

 The season exists out of 18 teams.
 Eight teams in the Western Asia region compete in home and away games for the sub-zonal title, while eight teams in the Gulf region do the same.
 The top three teams from each division advance to the Final round.
 There they are joined by the champions of the Kazakhstan Basketball Championship and the invited Indian representative.
 The two teams that advance to the championship game qualify for the 2023 FIBA Asia Champions Cup.

 Teams

+The Chennai Heat as the Indian National Basketball League champions, were supposed to play in the Final 8, but withdrew.